Gamey404/gamey-blog/content/posts/pinephone-browsers.md

 +++
 author = "Gamey"
-title = "Browsers on the Pinephone." date = "2021-04-25"
+title = "Browsers on the Pinephone" date = "2021-04-25"
 description = "A list of most current Browsers for the Pinephone." tags = [
-    "Pinephone", "ArchLinux", "Browsers",
+"Pinephone", "Linux Phone", "Browsers",
 ]

 +++